Brian Doyle (Canadian writer): Writing

-Doyle's first book for young readers, Hey, Dad!, written for his daughter Megan, was published Groundwood Books in 1978.
+Doyle's first book for young readers, Hey, Dad!, written for his daughter Megan, was published by Groundwood Books in 1978.

-Doyle's first young-adult novel, Up to Low, was set in Quebec's Gatineau Hills, and based on his childhood experiences at his family's cabin.
+His first young-adult novel, Up to Low, was set in Quebec's Gatineau Hills, and based on his childhood experiences at his family's cabin.
 Angel Square is set in the Lower Town area of Ottawa, and portrays the futility of the racial tensions between the neighbourhood's children.
 One of the characters in the story is based on Doyle's mentally handicapped sister Pamela.

 Doyle's continued to write novels for teens and young adults: Uncle Ronald (1996), a story about hundred-year-old "Crazy Mickey"; Easy Avenue, about an impoverished orphan growing up with an elderly relative; and Covered Bridge, a ghost story about moral injustice and historical preservation.

-Doyle also wrote two comic mysteries about a half-Irish, half-Ojibway teen, Spud Sweetgrass and Spud in Winter.
+He also wrote two comic mysteries about a half-Irish, half-Ojibway teen, Spud Sweetgrass and Spud in Winter.

-Personal
+Personal life and death

-Doyle married Jackie Aronson, and they had two children, Megan and Ryan.
+Doyle married Jackie Aronson; they had two children, Megan and Ryan.
 In 2013 he lived in Chelsea, Quebec.

+Doyle died at La Maison des Collines, a hospice in Wakefield, Quebec, on 1 January 2026, at the age of 90.